Web Traffic Statistics Q2 2026: We Analyzed Billions of Requests - Here Are the 15 Numbers That Matter (July 2026 Update)

 AI crawler blocking rates.
 With GPTBot, CCBot, and ClaudeBot all blocked by roughly 10% of domains, we're approaching a tipping point.
 Will the blocking rate plateau, or will high-profile publisher lawsuits push it toward 20%?
 The next 90 days will tell.

 April 2026 outcome — partially confirmed.
-GPTBot remains the most-disallowed AI user-agent in robots.txt rules across Cloudflare's domain set, with CCBot, ClaudeBot, Google-Extended and Bytespider clustered behind it in the same order as Q1.
-The relative blocking ranking didn't shift in April — the tipping-point question is still open.
+GPTBot remained the most-disallowed AI user-agent, with CCBot, ClaudeBot, Google-Extended and Bytespider clustered behind it in the same order as Q1.

 Credential stuffing direction.
 The 3.26-point drop in compromised credentials is the first meaningful improvement we've seen.
 Is this a trend or noise?
 If passkey adoption continues to accelerate across major identity providers, this number should decline further.